tpiggo/React-App/README.md

 # React-App
-Simple react app with draggable components!
+Two react apps: Draggable and a full web application with routing!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).